DrMoriarty/godot-admob/templates/README.md

-# Templates generated with 2.1 and Admob Module
+# Templates generated with Godot Engine 2.1 and Admob Module (Not Firebase)

 This templates are compiled using Godot 2.1 (Stable) and this module (Admob).